Luxque/Open-Quantum-Computing-Textbook/text/eng/chapter-1/preface.md

 * Quantum computing should not be that arcane with a thorough guide.
 * The need for publicized knowledge.
 * Pros of open source communities.
+* Intuition vs. rigor.
+* The philosophy of teaching.
+* How to use this book.